QuantGen/G2F_RESOURCES/pending.md

   - Move contacts to a note below the table
   - Replace contacts in table with data dictoionary
   - Remove script from the mdfiles (this will just hold a data dictionary).
+  - Check the code to calculate eto (missing in the md file)